 OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

-SOCIAL SECURITY RULING 19-2P – OBESITY & DISABILITY
+SOCIAL SECURITY RULING 19-2P

 People with obesity have a higher risk for other impairments.
-SSA acknowledges that the effects of obesity combined with other impairments can be greater than the effects of each of the impairments considered separately.
+SSA acknowledges that the effects of obesity, when combined with other impairments, can be greater than the effects of each of the impairments considered separately.

 OBESITY BY ITSELF IS NOT A DISABLING IMPAIRMENT

 Likewise, it is also the result of metabolism and behavior.
-Obesity can also be due to medications.
-Health care practitioners diagnose obesity based on a person’s medical history.
-They also diagnose obesity using physical examination and body mass index (BMI).
+Obesity can also occur from medications.
+Doctors diagnose obesity based on your medical history.
+They also diagnose obesity using a physical exam and your body mass index (BMI).

 OBESITY ALONG WITH OTHER IMPAIRMENTS CAN BE DISABLING